cytb/simple-autoreload-server/Options.md

 watch-delay
 ---

-delay time to supress duplicated watch event. the watch event is fired multiple times sometimes.
+delay time to supress duplicate watch event.
+(the watch event is often fired multiple times in short duration.)

 |option||
 |:---|:---|